ThetaHealing

 ThetaHealing (also Theta Healing) is the registered trademark for a method of meditation created by Vianna Stibal in 1995.
 ThetaHealing claims to change a practitioner's brain wave pattern to the theta pattern, allowing them to explore how "emotional energy" affects their health, and develop a "natural intuition".

+The technique is administered by the ThetaHealing Institute of Knowledge (THInK), the organization founded by Stibal that develops training material and administers practitioner and instructor certification.
+According to THInK, ThetaHealing is taught by certified instructors in more than 150 countries.